 As discussions in the House of Commons (HoC) are instrumental to the unfolding policies and pieces of legislation on immigration, understanding politicians’ contributions to these debates can provide valuable insights into how certain policies came into effect.
 This approach uses speech data to investigate sentiments and themes in the debates on immigration to explore how prominent issues are framed (Bara, Weale & Bicuelet, 2007).
 Our analysis applies these methods to investigate the attitudes in the HoC regarding the most prevalent topics of immigration.

 To provide an overview of how discussions on immigration have developed in parliamentary debates, we focus our analysis on the time frame from the years leading up to the 2015 general election and the Brexit referendum until now, using these two historic moments as points of reference.
-The general election and Brexit referendum represent pivotal moments in the UK’s politics with potentially significant implications for debates on immigration.
-We believe that by looking at how different kinds of crises or national-level events might impact the prevalence of migration-related debates in parliament, how such topics are covered by different parties over time and what is parties’ sentiment toward specific topics of immigration can provide initial insight that can assist politicians and policy makers to generate an actionable strategy for coalition building for immigration related policies in the specific context of Covid-19 crisis.
+We believe that by looking at how different kinds of crises or national-level events might change the prevalence of migration-related debates in parliament; how such topics are covered by different parties over time, and; what sentiment is associated with specific topics of immigration, we can provide insights to assist policy makers in generating an actionable strategy for coalition building for immigration related policies in the specific context of Covid-19 crisis.

 2. Data